KickAssCommerce/KickAssCommerce/doc/philosophy.md

 #### Go!
 AOP
 You want to add business logic?
 Of course you do!
 Just DONT EDIT THE CORE!
 Put that stuff in the `app` directly using Aspects brought to you by Go!
 AOP.
 Check out

+#### PSR/Cache
+PSR/Cache offers a standard easy to use caching library with various adapters of which we by default use filesystem.
+There might be better caching systems but we were looking for something basic and easy.
+You can always implement your own of course.